CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 Shove an enemy in a desired direction.

 The character can either roll a Lift check or take the average amount of wins rounded down.
+If a character is using magic, they may use an Magic Skill instead of Lift, assuming the magic could shove someone.

 For each win achieved, a character can shove a creature 5 feet.
 For each size category the opponent is smaller than you, double the distance.
 For each size category the opponent is larger than you, half the distance.
 Narrator's discretion to change this distance (i.e. humanoid-sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

 ### Grapple